Avatar: The Last Airbender – The Shadow of Kyoshi: Synopsis

-One year after being discovered as the Avatar, Kyoshi travels the world subduing petty criminals, searching for Yun, her childhood friend who was misidentified as the Earth Avatar and presumed dead at the hands of a spirit named Father Glowworm; only to turn up alive and well, and attempting to decipher her predecessor Avatar Kuruk's pleas for her help.
-Avatar Kyoshi's aid is requested by Fire Lord Zoryu of the Fire Nation, who explains that the Fire Nation is suffering from a famine and his avaricious older half-brother Chaejin is taking advantage of the tension to raise support for a coup and claim the throne for himself.
+One year after being discovered as the Avatar, Kyoshi travels the world subduing petty criminals and searching for Yun, her childhood friend who was misidentified as the Earth Avatar and presumed dead at the hands of a spirit named Father Glowworm.
+Kyoshi is also attempting to decipher her predecessor Avatar Kuruk's pleas for her help.
+Kyoshi's aid is requested by Fire Lord Zoryu of the Fire Nation, who explains that the Fire Nation is suffering from a famine and his avaricious older half-brother Chaejin is taking advantage of the tension to raise support for a coup and claim the throne for himself.
 She also reunites with her friend and lover Rangi.
 During a banquet at the royal palace, the group is attacked by Yun, who seeks revenge on everyone who ever lied to him about being the Avatar, including Rangi's mother Hei-Ran.
 Yun kills several palace guards before escaping, and Avatar Kyoshi concludes that Father Glowworm has possessed him.

 Avatar Kyoshi, Rangi, and Hei-Ran travel to North Chung-Ling to seek the counsel of Kuruk's former companion Nyahitha, who offers to aid her in contacting Avatar Kuruk's spirit for advice against Father Glowworm.
 After defusing a confrontation between Zoryu's supporters and Chaejin's henchmen led by his mother Huazo, Nyahitha attempts to guide Avatar Kyoshi into the Spirit World, to little success.
 After the session, a message saying "Hail Fire Lord Chaejin" is burned into some local farmland, provoking a full-scale battle between Zoryu's and Chaejin's supporters.
 Yun takes advantage of the distraction to attack Hei-Ran, who barely survives when Kyoshi squanders an opportunity to pursue him in order to save her.
 Kyoshi deduces that Yun is working with Chaejin to undermine Zoryu in exchange for help in his crusade against his former mentors.
 Hei-Ran realizes that if a link between the two can be proven, Chaejin's coup will lose all legitimacy.